junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 1308-3a

-> by striking “Starting with fiscal year 2015, a” and inserting “A”; and
+> by striking “Starting with fiscal year 2015, a” and inserting “A”;

 | | |
 |---|---|